apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

   mode: standalone
 ```

-2. SSH inside your Flink cluster and run the command:
+2. SSH into your Flink cluster and run the command following command:

 ```
 kubectl create -f job1.yaml
 ```

-3. Check the status of the job:
+3. Use the following command to check the status of the job:

 ```
 kubectl get flinkdeployment job1